 Possible Causes Of Night Sweats In Children And Teens

-There are numerous reasons behind the occurrence of night sweats in children.
-Here we have listed a few possible reasons, besides excess clothing and heat that might cause night sweats in children.
+Various factors, including environmental, emotional, or physiological triggers, can influence night sweats in children.
+It’s important to consider these factors when assessing the severity of your child’s night sweats.
+Here, we have listed a few possible reasons, besides excess clothing and heat, that might cause night sweats in children.

 - Sleep apnea: Nocturnal sweating or night sweats is one of the symptoms reported in children experiencing sleep apneaiA condition wherein breathing is repeatedly interrupted while a person is asleep. .
 This a condition where airflow is obstructed near the upper airway causing snoring.
 A study has found three times more nocturnal sweating in people with obstructive sleep apnea than in the general population (1).
 Being overweight and obese are risk factors for sleep apnea.